Iezekiile/MyNotePP/README.md

 ## 🚀 Want to test it?

 Now the project is at the closed testing stage on Google Play, we expect a soon release!
-But for now, you can try it by installing the APK:
+But for now, you can try it by installing the APK from release [here](https://github.com/Iezekiile/MyNotePP/releases/tag/v0.2).

 ---
 ## ✅ Implemented Features